Vontae Davis: Personal life

-Vontae was the younger brother of former San Francisco 49ers, Denver Broncos and Washington Redskins tight end Vernon Davis.
+Vontae was the younger brother of former San Francisco 49ers, Denver Broncos, and Washington Redskins tight end Vernon Davis.
 In June 2009, several media outlets incorrectly reported that Davis was stopped and arrested for traffic infractions in Champaign, Illinois.
 The incident turned out to be the result of identity theft after Davis's wallet was stolen.
 In June 2015, Davis married his girlfriend Megan Harpe.
 From September 2019 until his death, Davis was CEO of a holistic wellness spa that opened the following October in Fort Lauderdale, Florida.

+Davis' cousin, Jaden Davis, plays in the NFL for the Arizona Cardinals.

 Death

 On April 1, 2024, Davis was found dead by his personal assistant in his home gym in Southwest Ranches, Florida.
 He was 35.
 On April 12, 2025, a year after his death, the medical examiner's office reported that the cause of death was "undetermined" with "signs of blunt force trauma, hemorrhage and drug overdose."
 The report noted some evidence of injury, including an abrasion near his right eye and a small hemorrhage.
 Police also found drugs, such as amphetamines, methamphetamines and cannabis in his system following his death; along with a "spoon with signs of burn markings on the bottom" at the scene.
 Davis' brother also stated he believed the cause of death was due to something Davis "introduced into his body", further indicating the death could have been a drug overdose or possible suicide.